 Offer your baby a feed every two to three hours in the very beginning.
 If your breasts start to feel engorged—really tight, firm, large and warm—a few days after birth, don’t panic: That’s your full milk coming in.
 (Before that, your baby gets super-nutritious, concentrated colostrum.)

 Engorgement goes away in a few days, but rock-hard breasts can make things challenging.
-If your baby has a hard time latching on, hand express or pump a little milk before feed him to make things softer.
+If your baby has a hard time latching on, try hand expression, or pump a little milk before feeding him to make things softer.

 6. Call in the Pros

 Breastfeeding shouldn’t hurt, so if you’re having pain, or if your baby isn’t wetting at least 6 nappies a day, call your Midwife or Health Visitor.
 It’s important to nip issues in the bud as quickly as possible.

 Just because you’re the one with the boobs doesn’t mean you have to do all the feeding.
 After you and baby have developed a consistent breastfeeding relationship (usually after the first 6-8 weeks), it’s okay to let your partner give your baby a feed — especially if you’re longing for a good night’s sleep.

 Just be sure to pump a bottle of breast milk before you go to bed.
 To maintain your body’s milk supply, it’s important to have a pumping session every single time your baby has a bottle.

 Before you give birth, talk to your employer about your plans to continue breastfeeding when you return to work.
 (FYI: Your right to do that is protected by law.)
 Together, figure out a private place where you can pump, and brainstorm ways you can fit pumping breaks into your workday.
 It might seem daunting, but plenty of mums keep breastfeeding after they go back to work—and you totally can too.